BDC Hamburger Icon

 To solidify your spot in the marketplace, you can’t only be present when you have something new to promote.
 The saying “out of sight, out of mind” applies — if you don’t regularly engage in PR efforts, your company may be forgotten and left behind.
 Once that happens, it can be impossible to catch up.

-Coordinate your PR efforts across multiple departments in your organization, such as marketing, customer service, product development and sales.
-It’s not only important to be consistent in how often you embark on PR campaigns but also to be consistent within each campaign.
+Coordinate your PR efforts across multiple departments, such as marketing, customer service, product development and sales.
+It’s not only essential to be consistent in how often you embark on PR campaigns but also to be consistent within each campaign.
 Good PR reflects your core business practices and requires everyone to work together toward the same goal.

 The advent of social media and e-commerce has effectively eliminated geographic boundaries.
 Companies are no longer confined to doing business only within a certain radius.
-That may give you the false impression that you should team up with the biggest outlets to reach the biggest audiences possible and ignore smaller, local opportunities.
+That may give you the false impression you should team up with the most prominent outlets to reach the biggest audiences and ignore smaller, local opportunities.

-It’s true that good media coverage is beneficial to every company.
-However, it takes hard work (and sometimes luck) to get press for your business.
-While many companies focus on large publishing outlets, these outlets rarely provide coverage for small businesses.
+Good media coverage is indeed beneficial to every company.
+While many companies focus on large publishing outlets, these organizations rarely provide coverage for small businesses.
 Even if you’re trying to reach consumers in other states, national press may not be the way to accomplish that.

-Focus on local media outlets first, even within different cities you’re targeting, to help gain an audience and hone your PR game.
+Focus on local media outlets first, even within different cities you are targeting, to help gain an audience and hone your PR game.
 The more success you have with smaller media outlets, the easier it will be to reach out to media giants and get their attention when appropriate.

 Staying current on sales and marketing trends is essential for remaining competitive in modern business.
 Continually researching what’s popular can help your company get noticed and retain a positive return on investment.